kochavalabs/docs/preprocessed/3-Architecture/7-Blockchain.md

 A transaction is created by a user and is signed by their account or an authorized account for the sender of the transaction.

-The transactions are submitted to a Readonly Node in the targeted network using the `transactions` RPC API endpoint.
+The transactions are submitted to a Gateway Node in the targeted network using the `transactions` RPC API endpoint.

-The Readonly Node performs some basic validation, such as checking that the Transaction is properly signed and includes the proper channel ID.
-If the Validation succeeds the Readonly Node will send the Transaction to a Consensus node in the network and return the Transaction ID in the submit response.
+The Gateway Node performs some basic validation, such as checking that the Transaction is properly signed and includes the proper channel ID.
+If the Validation succeeds the Gateway Node will send the Transaction to a Consensus node in the network and return the Transaction ID in the submit response.

-When a Consensus Node receives a Transaction from a Readonly Node it performs similar validation on the signature and channel ID, then submits the transaction to the Consensus protocol.
+When a Consensus Node receives a Transaction from a Gateway Node it performs similar validation on the signature and channel ID, then submits the transaction to the Consensus protocol.
 The participating Consensus nodes use a form of the Practical Byzantine Fault Tolerance (PBFT) consensus protocol to order the transactions that have been submitted.
-Once ordering has finalized each Consensus Node will execute the transaction, update the ledgers, and gossip the transaction back to Readonly Nodes.
+Once ordering has finalized each Consensus Node will execute the transaction, update the ledgers, and gossip the transaction back to Gateway Nodes.

-Readonly Nodes that receive transactions from Consensus will queue the transactions to ensure that they are executed in the correct order.
+Gateway Nodes that receive transactions from Consensus will queue the transactions to ensure that they are executed in the correct order.
 Once they have the next transactions to execute they will execute them and update their own ledgers.